A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Introduction

 \section{Introduction}

-The dynamics of a system of non-interacting random-walker particles can, in a suitable mathematical setting, be formally described by the Dean-Kawasaki equation. \commentout{In this form, the solution takes the form of an atomic measure.
-Unfortunately, this formal mathematical description is not suitable for computation. \MarginPar{more detailed explanation} Computationally, numerical methods applied to the Dean-Kawasaki equation approximate integral averages of the solution. } The microscopic model that we are considering is a random walk of $N$ independent indistinguishable Brownian particles $\{B_t^i\}_{i=1}^N$ on a $d$-dimensional torus $\mathbb{T}^d, d \in \{1,2,3\}$ or with Dirichlet or homogeneous Neumann boundary conditions on a rectilinear domain.
-Let $\mu^N_t$ be the empirical density that is defined by
+The dynamics of a system of non-interacting random-walker particles under the influence of an external potential can, in a suitable mathematical setting, be formally described by the Dean-Kawasaki equation.

+Specifically the microscopic model that we are considering is a random walk of $N$ independent indistinguishable Brownian particles $\{B_t^i\}_{i=1}^N$ under the influence of an external potential $V(X)$ on a $d$-dimensional torus $\mathbb{T}^d, d \in \{1,2,3\}$ or with Dirichlet or homogeneous Neumann boundary conditions on a rectilinear domain.
+We assume that the particle positions, $X_i(t)$, evolve according to a Langevin equation